corsairmarks/leader_trait_randomisation_enhancement/mod/README.md

 * 5.0.1 Remove event trigger from `on_debris_scavenged_and_researched` - it doesn't have a reference to the science vessel that interacted with the debris
 * 5.1.0 Add a compatibility trigger for other mods to check whether this one is active
 * 5.2.0 Match criteria for randomizing Trait: Iron Fist with the requirements on the trait itself (no gestalts; must allow slavery or have a percent-enslaved modifier or have at least one enslaved species)
+* 6.0.0 Update for Stellaris version 3.7 "Canis Minor"
+    * Support new scientist Archaeostudies expertise
+    * Support new Trickster variant introduced with First Contact

 ## Source Code